Anicius Manlius Severinus Boethius

 - Necessarily, if someone knows an event will happen, it will happen.

-The fallacy, therefore, concerns the scope of the necessity operator.
-Boethius has mistakenly inferred the (narrow-scope) necessity of the consequent (‘the event will happen’), when he is entitled only to infer the (wide-scope) necessity of the whole conditional (‘if someone knows an event will happen, it will happen’).
+The fallacy in question concerns the scope of the necessity operator.
+Boethius, the claim would be, has mistakenly inferred the (narrow-scope) necessity of the consequent (‘the event will happen’), when he is entitled only to infer the (wide-scope) necessity of the whole conditional (‘if someone knows an event will happen, it will happen’).
 Boethius the character is clearly taken in by this fallacious argument, and there is no good reason to think that Boethius the author ever became aware of the fallacy (despite a passage later on which some modern commentators have interpreted in this sense).
 None the less, the discussion which follows does not, as the danger seems to be, address itself to a non-problem.
 Intuitively, Boethius sees that the threat which divine prescience poses to the contingency of future events arises not just from the claim that God's beliefs about the future constitute knowledge, but also from the fact that they are beliefs about the future.
 There is a real problem here, because if God knows now what I shall do tomorrow, then it seems that either what I shall do is already determined, or else that I shall have the power tomorrow to convert God's knowledge today into a false belief.
 Although his logical formulation does not capture this problem, the solution Boethius gives to Philosophy is clearly designed to tackle it.

 Philosophy identifies (V.4) the character Boethius's central difficulty as lying in the apparent incompatibility between an event's not having a necessary outcome and yet its being foreknown.
 To foresee something ‘as if it were certain’ when it is uncertain how it will turn out is ‘foreign to the integrity of knowledge’, since it involves ‘judging a thing as being other than it is.’
 Philosophy counters these doubts with the principle that ‘everything that is known is grasped, not according to its own power, but rather according to the capacity of those who know it.’
 Her view, as she develops it (in V.5 and V.6), is based on what might be called the Principle of Modes of Cognition: the idea that knowledge is always relativized to different levels of knowers, who have different sorts of objects of knowledge.
 This relativization is, however, limited.
 The same item is not true for one knower and false for another, but the way in which a given item is known differs according to the powers of the knower.
 Philosophy develops this scheme in relation to the different levels of the soul (intelligence, reason, imagination and the senses) and their different objects (pure Form, abstract universals, images, particular bodily things).

 Philosophy does not at this point follow the most obvious path that the Modes of Cognition Principle would suggest and declare that it just depends on the knower whether something is known as certain or not.
 Perhaps she accepted that there is something intrinsically uncertain about future contingents, whoever it is that knows them.
 Rather, she reaches her conclusion through a more complex twist of the argument.
-Philosophy argues that the temporal relation of the think known to the knower — whether it known as a past, present or future event — depends on the nature and cognitive power of the knower.
+Philosophy argues that the temporal relation of the think known to the knower — whether it is known as a past, present or future event — depends on the nature and cognitive power of the knower.
 God's way of being and knowing, she argues, is eternal, and divine eternity, she says, is not the same as just lacking a beginning and end, but it is rather (V.6) ‘the whole, simultaneous and perfect possession of unbounded life.’

 A being who is eternal in this way, Philosophy argues, knows all things—past, present and future—in the same way as we, who live in time and not eternity, know what is present.
 Since, therefore, contingent events that are future to us are present in relation to God, there is no reason why God should not know them as certain.
 But, if they can be known as certain, are they really contingent?
 The last part of Philosophy's argument deals with this problem by accepting that, as known by God in his eternal present, events are not contingent, but necessary in a special way that does not involve any constraint or limitation of freedom.
 There are, she explains, two sorts of necessity: simple and conditional.
 Simple necessities are what would now be called physical or nomic necessities: that the sun rises, or that a man will sometime die.
 By contrast, it is conditionally necessary that, for instance, I am walking, when I am walking (or when someone sees that I am walking); but from this conditional necessity it does not follow that it is simply necessary that I am walking.
 Although a number of modern commentators interpret this passage as Philosophy's way of noticing the scope-distinction fallacy in the original way Boethius the character presents the problem, she really seems to be making a rather different point.
 On an Aristotelian understanding of modality, which Boethius the author accepted, the present is necessary: ‘what is, necessarily is, when it is’ (On Interpretation 19a23).
 Philosophy is arguing that, since God knows all things as if they were present, future events are necessary, in relation to their being known by God, in just the way that anything which is presently the case is necessary.
 And this necessity of the present is an unconstraining necessity—those who accepted Aristotelian modalities did not think that because, when I am sitting, I am sitting necessarily, my freedom to stand has been at all curtailed.
 Indeed, as Philosophy stresses, in themselves the future events remain completely free.
 Philosophy is thus able to explain how, as known by God, future contingent events have the certainty which make them proper objects of knowledge, rather than opinion, whilst nevertheless retaining their indeterminacy.